wilbcn/BlueTeam/Honeypots/Cowrie-Virtual-Honeypot.md

 sudo apt-get install git python3-venv libssl-dev libffi-dev build-essential libpython3-dev python3-minimal authbind
 ```

-To continue with the Cowrie setup, I created a new user in our Linux machine.
+To continue with the Cowrie setup, I created a dedicated user account on the system.
 Creating a dedicated non-root user helps limits the potential damage an attacker could do if they manage to escape or exploit the honeypot—following the principle of least privilege for better security and containment.

 ```
 ubuntu@my-ip-address:~$ sudo adduser --disabled-password cowrie